 You know how important age-appropriate books and toys are for your child.
 Let’s make it easy for ya!

 Flashlights can help trick-or-treaters negotiate dim walkways and unlit steps.
 Flashlights also make the trick-or-treaters themselves more visible to vehicles, reducing the potential for pedestrian-related traffic accidents.
+I also really love a good light-up bracelet or necklace!
 Camping-style headlamps are a good choice for children who want to keep their hands free to carry their candy.

 Stick to brightly lit houses.